-Media Law (Honours) (Course Organiser)
+Freedom of Expression Law Clinic (Honours) (Course Organiser)

-Rachael Craufurd Smith Broadcasting Law and Fundamental Rights (Oxford University Press, 1997)
+Rachael Craufurd-Smith, Broadcasting Law and Fundamental Rights, (Oxford University Press, 1997)

 Abstract: Considers the role that constitutional guarantees of free speech can play in shaping media regulation, with particular reference to the UK, Italy and France.

-Gillian Black, Rachael Craufurd Smith, Smita Kheria, Gerard Porter 'Scotland the Brand – Marketing the Myth? ' (2015) Scottish Affairs 47-77
+Gillian Black, Rachael Craufurd-Smith, Smita Kheria, Gerard Porter, 'Scotland the Brand – Marketing the Myth? ', (2015), Scottish Affairs, Vol 24, pp 47-77

 Abstract: Explores the operation of the jurisdictional rules in the Audiovisual Media Services Directive and in particular the 'evasion' principle in article 4.
 A translation into Hungarian of the 2011/3 Journal of Media Law article: 'Determining Regulatory Competence for Audiovisual media Services in the European Union'.

 Rachael Craufurd-Smith, 'Determining Regulatory Competence for Audiovisual Media Services in the European Union ', (2011), Journal of Media Law, Vol 3, pp 263-85

 Rachael Craufurd-Smith, 'Digital Media Law ', (2010), Journal of Media Law, Vol 2, pp 326-28